Reviews You Can Rely On

 Plate Type Nylon

-The best part of the shoe is its balance between performance and comfort.
+The best part of the Endorphin Speed 4 is its balance between performance and comfort.
 No other shoe in our lineup scored as evenly in both areas.
 That balance is essential to its versatility, and while it isn't a super shoe, it's still pretty quick.
 It could work as a race shoe for many runners, especially those looking for a more stable and approachable ride.
-It's no ordinary workout shoe, though; our testers have found it plenty comfortable for 90+ minute efforts on the road, too.
+If you want to level up for your racing shoe, the Saucony Endorphin Pro 4 is a similar shoe with a carbon plate (rather than the nylon plate of the Endorphin Speed) and extra pep — but also costs a good chunk more.
+Still, the Endorphin Speed is no ordinary workout shoe — our testers have found it plenty comfortable for races as well as 90+ minute efforts on the road.
+If you want a little more comfort in your next daily trainer and are willing to sacrifice a small amount of speed, we strongly recommend the impressively speedy, non-plated New Balance FuelCell Rebel v4.

 The Endorphin Speed 4 thrives on faster runs, but also has plenty of cushioning for long, easy efforts.